Kuldeep Manak

-Kuldeep Manak, also spelled as Kuldip Manak (born Latif Mohammed Khan; 15 November 1951 – 30 November 2011), was an Indian singer best known for singing a rare genre of Punjabi music, kali, also known by its plural form kalian or kaliyan.
+Kuldeep Manak (born Latif Mohammed Khan; 15 November 1951 – 30 November 2011), was an Indian singer best known for singing a rare genre of Punjabi music, kali, also known by its plural form kalian or kaliyan.
 Manak is generally regarded as one of the greatest Punjabi artists of all time.
 His high pitched strong voice was unique, and instantly recognisable.
 A statue of Manak has been erected in Ludhiana near his residence as a tribute.

 Early life

 Manak was born as Latif Mohammed on 15 November 1951 to Nikka Khan in Mirasi family, in the village of Jalal in Bathinda district of Indian Punjab.
 Sardar Partap Singh Kairon (then Chief Minister of Punjab) penned the name Kuldip Manak, after being amazed by the quality of his voice at a school prize giving.
 He completed his education from Jalal Government High School, where he was a keen hockey player.
 He had an inclination towards singing from an extremely young age.
 He was constantly persuaded by his ustad to graft in his raags and perform on stage.
 In his early career he became the baadshah of kaliyan.
 He had lyrics written by famous writers such as Debi Maksoospuri, Dev Tharikewala and Jandu Litranwala.
 His most known tracks were Gadeya Millade Sohne Yaar, Yusuf Zuleikha, Tere Tille ton and Dulleya Ve Tokra.
 Manak learnt the hazuri raagi methods of gaiki.